How to access ROH Stream events

 Your device screen might automatically display on your TV.
 If not, you may need to change your TV’s input settings.
 Use your remote control to find the source menu, and select the HDMI channel associated with the socket your cable is plugged into.
 You may also need to change the sound settings on your device to ensure it is using the TV to project the sound.

 There are several ways to wirelessly share your device screen to a TV.
 Which ones you can use depend on what device and TV you have.
-You can see some of the most common methods below.
-You may also need to refer to specific instructions for your device.
+You may need to refer to specific instructions for your device.

 If you have a Smart TV (a TV that is connected to wifi) and it is on the same wifi network as the computer, tablet or smartphone you are streaming with, it is likely you will be able to connect the two.
 You can use in-built software such as Airplay for Apple devices, or if you are using Google Chrome, you can cast directly from the internet on your device.
 You can also use a special casting device such as Google’s Chromecast or Amazon’s Firestick.

 Most Android devices tend to use Google’s Chromecast for screen sharing.
-Selecting the “cast” option on Google Chrome will show compatible TVs to cast to.
+Select the “cast” option on Google Chrome to show compatible TVs to cast to.
 If you have a Chromecast plug-in or an Amazon Firestick which connects to your TV (in the HDMI port), you can also share directly to this, using it instead of another cable.

 Some wifi-enabled TVs have their own in-built internet browser.
-If your TV has this, you may be able to access the internet through your menu.
-You can then enter the web address stream.roh.org.uk and log into your account as you would on any other device.
+You can enter the web address stream.roh.org.uk and log into your account as you would on any other device.
 It may be time consuming to input text using your TV’s remote control.